orgonth/tools/README.md

 Few unrelated utility tools.
 Feel free to use them, improve them, and share your improvements!

+* find_exec.py -- finds and returns a file within the path if found.

 * multi.py -- Multiple threads manager with groups and group-priority.
 This module provides a pool-like class (ThreadManager) similar to what you can find in the builtin multiprocess module, however it uses threads instead of subprocesses.